juancaflorez/juancaflorez.github.io/docs/index.md

 What is this site?

-Here I collect usefull content for other technical artists and store my personal workflow for problem solving
+Here I collect useful content for other technical artists and store my personal workflow for problem solving approaches to different tasks, most of them related environment art.

-## Commands

-* `mkdocs new [dir-name]` - Create a new project.
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.
+Interested in processes before assets or quick snippets